chlee-tabin/mtsa-tutorial/README.md

 ---
 title: "MTSA tutorial"
-author: "ChangHee Lee"
+author: "ChangHee Lee, Dongown Lee"
 date: "12/13/2017"
-last updated: "7/27/2020"
+last updated: "4/21/2021"
 output: html_document
 ---

 # Background

-I have tried out MTSA (MPRA Tag Sequence Analysis) Tool.
+Here, we provide a brief tutorial for our MTSA (MPRA Tag Sequence Analysis) Tool.
 The runnable code can be found in [github page](https://github.com/Dongwon-Lee/mtsa).
-As of current, the repository does not contain a step-by-step explanation how to run the code but a straightforward bundle of script where you could modify on.
-To further ease potential tryouts, I have assembled this document for whoever might be interested in running it (I personally have runned it and found some issues with my dataset, hope you might have better luck).
+The repository does not contain a step-by-step explanation how to run the code but a straightforward bundle of script where you could modify on.
+To further ease potential tryouts, We have assembled this document for whoever might be interested in running it.
+Please contact Dongwon Lee, if you run into any issues.

 ## Utility of MTSA